Dhara-95/Admin_App/README.md

 # Admin App

-An app to keep track of all volunteers of a charity - a test of the [Administrate](https://github.com/thoughtbot/administrate) gem.
+An app to keep track of all volunteers for a chairty - testing of the [Administrate](https://github.com/thoughtbot/administrate) gem.

 ## Set-up Instructions